Undergraduate Student Forms

 - A detailed plan for academic success.

-If you are an international student, we recommend you meet with an advisor in International Programs and Services (IPS) for assistance in preparing a plan for academic success.
+If you are an international student, we recommend you meet with an advisor in the Global Engagement Office (GEO) for assistance in preparing a plan for academic success.

-If you are an aboriginal student, we recommend you meet with an advisor in Aboriginal Programs and Services (APS) for assistance in preparing a plan for academic success.
+If you are an Indigenous student, we recommend you meet with an advisor in Indigenous Programs and Services for assistance in preparing a plan for academic success.

 Students may also seek assistance from Academic Advising.

-Please be aware that if the request is approved, your registration eligibility will be restricted to a maximum of 9 credits in Winter Session, and a maximum of 3 credits in Summer Session.
+Please be aware that if the request is approved, your registration eligibility will be restricted to a maximum of 9 credits in the Winter term or a maximum of 3 credits in the Summer term in which the course is repeated.

 A third repeat of a course is approved only once.